top of page

 Keratoconus is a degenerative disease in which the cornea becomes cone-shaped.
 When the eye changes shape, it is more difficult for tears to spread over the entire eye, causing dry eyes.

-About 80% of patients with keratoconus suffer from dry eyes.
 Many people who have keratoconus and wear contact lenses will often complain about a cloudy film that builds up over the contact lenses which causes fluctuation of vision.
-This oily deposit reduces the optical quality of vision and limits how long they can wear the lenses before taking them off to clean them every few hours.
 They may also experience itchiness and reduced comfort when wearing contacts.
-Relief can come from both adjustments of the contact lens fit and treatment for dry eyes.
-Oftentimes, our patients are pleasantly surprised to receive 2 to 3 lines of noticeable visual acuity improvement after treatment.

 SUCCESS STORIES